 However, growth hormone is only one of many hormones that are dysregulated in PWS and the underlying biology of how other altered hormone levels contribute to the characteristics of PWS is not well understood.
 Dr. Nicholls’ group at the University of Pittsburgh Medical Center has genetically manipulated cells in a laboratory dish so that they can be used to study how PWS genes regulate hormones — specifically, hormone production and release.
 This model system will advance our understanding of PWS at the cellular level, and may also provide a tool that can be used for high throughput screening of potential new small molecule therapies for PWS.

 Dr. Nicholls is an active member of the PWS research community.
 We have been fortunate to have Dr. Nicholls present his work at FPWR conferences most recently in 2016 in Providence, RI.

-To hear from more researchers in the field like Dr. Nicholls, please mark your calendar for the FPWR Family Conference in Indianapolis in August 2017!
+To hear from more researchers in the field like Dr. Nicholls, please mark your calendar for the FPWR Family Conference in New Orleans in October 2019!

 Learn more about the importance of growth hormone therapy for PWS.